HeinerKuecker/Bit-packed-array-Java/README.md

 # Bit packed array in Java
-Java classes to store data with a width that is not an integer multiple of 8 saving memory in an array of int (32 bit) or long (64 bit)
+Java classes to store data with a width that is not an integer multiple of 8 saving memory in an array of int (32 bit) or long (64 bit).

+There are methods for setting and retrieving values with or without a sign and copying blocks such as java.lang.System#arraycopy.